-ASDMA was formed in 1990 with membership made up of companies who manufacture specialist bespoke timber doors.
+ASDMA was formed in 1990 with membership made up of companies who manufacture specialist bespoke doors.
 Many of these had been founder members of the TRADA QA Scheme for fire doors.

 Since the association was founded the membership has grown to include suppliers of hardware, seals, glazing and also leading UKAS accredited test houses.
-The diversity of membership means the association is uniquely equipped to pull together information on all factors relating to the bespoke timber door industry.
+The diversity of membership means the association is uniquely equipped to pull together information on all factors relating to the bespoke door industry.

 ASDMA’s objectives are:

 - To further the interests of specialist bespoke door and doorset manufacturers and their component suppliers